 The budget for this Call is 2 MEUR.

-FNR and the MAVDR will support projects for a minimum of 24 and maximum of 48 months periods.
-In case PhD candidates are involved, the minimum funding duration should be 36 months.
+FNR and the MAVDR will support projects for a minimum of 24 and maximum of 48 months.
+Funding is allocated on a competitive basis up to a maximum amount of 700,000 EUR per project.